Can I Travel to Tibet? Top Concerns on Visiting Tibet or Not

 Physical health is quite important when you travel in Tibet

-Tibet tours are all in private vehicles with a driver and tour guide, and while there is some fair amount of walking involved to get to places like the Potala Palace (up 300 meters of steps to get to the top), or to walk around the kora of the Jokhang Temple, these are things that can be done at your pace, and do not require you to be a young and fit person to achieve them.
+Tibet tours are all in private vehicles with a driver and tour guide.
+And while there is some fair amount of walking involved to get to places like the Potala Palace (up 300 meters of steps to get to the top), or to walk around the kora of the Jokhang Temple, these are things that can be done at your pace, and do not require you to be a young and fit person to achieve them.

 Add to that the fact that a baby cannot tell you how they are feeling, and often young children cannot properly describe the symptoms of altitude sickness they are having, then it can be very hard to know if they are being affected or not.
 To be safe, it is best to leave a Tibet visit with kids until they are at least 5 or 6 years old.

 Overall, Tibet is a safe place, with very little in the way of crime.
 Majority of the crimes in Tibet are minor offenses of pick pocketing and bag snatching.
 And while tourists are often the targets of these opportunists, careful precautions to prevent pickpockets can ensure that you will not become a victim.

 Independent travel in Tibet is not permitted without a guide, private vehicle, and driver.
 However, if you have these from a reputable and registered tour operator such as Tibet Vista, then you can, technically travel individually, just not independently.
 However, this is a very expensive way to travel, since you will be paying for the full cost of the driver, vehicle, fuel, and guide for the whole trip.

 One of the most popular ways to travel in Tibet recently is with an organized group tour.
-Group tours from Tibet Vista are available for any size group of people expected in your party, or you can join a pre-arranged group tour that is organized by the tour operator, where you can join other people who want to travel as a group through Tibet.
-These join-in tours are not only a good way to save money on the cost of the tour, but are a great way to meet and get to know new people, often from many different countries, who share the same interests in Tibet as you.
-Saving-wise, you will share the cost of the driver, guide, vehicle, and fuel with the other members of the tour, making your costs less, and can join one of Tibet Vista’s join-in tours that cover all kinds of different tour itineraries across the region.
+Group tours from Tibet Vista are available for any size group of people expected in your party.
+Or you can join in our pre-arranged group tours, where you can join other people who want to travel as a group through Tibet.